iamsukhpreetsingh/Snowflake_notes/snowflake_COPY_INTO/README.md

 ## 🎯 Conclusion

 The `COPY INTO` command is a cornerstone of data ingestion in Snowflake.
 Whether you're loading structured or semi-structured data from internal or external stages, mastering its parameters and behaviors is crucial for building robust, scalable, and error-resilient data pipelines.

-From validating data integrity to handling failures and automating cleanup, `COPY INTO` offers flexibility and control that makes it indispensable for Snowflake users at all levels.

-If you found this guide helpful, consider liking and subscribing for more in-depth tutorials on Snowflake and modern data engineering!